NREL/tyche/docs/cheat-sheet.rst

 A *tranche* is a discrete unit of R&D investment (dollar amount) in a specific research category.
 Tranches within the same research category are mutually exclusive: one cannot simultaneously invest $1M and $5M in a research category.
 A *scenario* is a combination of tranches that represents one option for making R&D investments.

 The *tranches* dataset defines the allowed set of R&D investments across the research categories that are relevant to the technology under study.
 Tranches are combined into investment Scenarios – the same Scenarios found in the *designs* and *parameters* datasets.
 The impact of each Scenario on the technology is highly uncertain and is quantified using expert elicitation.
-A data dictionary for the *tranches* dataset is given in Table 5.
+A data dictionary for the *tranches* dataset is given in :numref:`tbl-tranchesdict`.

-**Table 5:**
+.. _tbl-tranchesdict:
+.. table:: Data dictionary for the *tranches* dataset.

   ============== ================================================= =============================================================================================================================================================================================
   Column Name    Data Type                                         Description